 What we do know is that:

 - Selling CBD products processed outside of the UK is legal in the UK, providing they contain no controlled substances such as THC or CBN and are derived from hemp.

 - THC remains illegal for general sale in the UK.
-The maximum legal limit in the UK is 1mg per container (regardless of how much product within), which effectively means a non-detectable amount for most products.
+The maximum legal limit in England is 1mg per container (regardless of how much product is within), which effectively means a non-detectable amount for most products.

 - Medicinal cannabis (containing THC) has been legalised for prescription in the UK for special cases.

 - CBN is also considered to be a controlled substance and is illegal in the UK.

 - The Misuse of Drugs Act (MODa) makes no distinction between hemp, cannabis or marijuana.

 - Brands selling ingestible CBD products in the UK must have submitted a Novel Food Application by March 2021 (more on this below).

 - CBD is still an unregulated market in the UK (more on this below).

 The Food Standards Agency set a deadline for all UK CBD companies selling products for consumption to submit a Novel Food Application by the 31st March 2021.
 This does not apply to topical products like our CBD Balm, which have to comply with stringent cosmetics regulations.

 But what does a submitting Novel Food Application entail?
 What does this mean for CBD products?